Household garbage is collected on a weekly basis.

 Place your garbage at the curb after 7 pm the night before or prior to 7 am on the day of your regular collection day.
 Do not block walkways or place garbage in the street.

-Homeowners are responsible for the garbage and Blue/Black box until collection.
+Homeowners are responsible for the garbage and blue box until collection.
 All uncollected material must be removed from the curbside that same day.

 - Bags designed for use as garbage bags: Minimum size of 60 cm x 90 cm (24 in. x 36 in.)